Melvillian/signal-summarizer/README.md

 # Signal Summarizer

-This is a monorepo for the signal summarizer app.
-You can read more about it in its [dedicated README](./apps/cli/README.md)
+A CLI tool for summarizing Signal chats.
+Built to help me and others keep abreast of goings-ons in the 'Burlington Odd Fellows Members' Signal group chat.

+This is a monorepo, so head over to the [CLI tool's dedicated README](./apps/cli/README.md) to learn how to use it.